ofthesea-io/Utilities/README.md

 ## Description

 A console application to convert CSV to JSON or XML.
 Currently, the console only implements a simple parse of the CSV.
 As long as the CSV is well-formed it can be of any length.
 As more data types get added the need to implement a full-blown factory pattern will become more essential.
-Right now, this strip down version will suffice.
+Right now, this stripped down version will suffice.

 See roadmap for future updates.